 ISPs often run introductory promos that offer a buyout from your current/former provider — though this isn’t always the case.
 These plans may cover your ETF or other associated charges with making the switch.

-The following ISPs offer some sort of buyout plan:
+The following ISPs offer some buyout plans:

 Before you switch: Find and compare